The Return-to-Duty Process: What it is & How to Automate its Recordkeeping Requirements

 No. Just like all other CDL drivers on your roster, the employee must be included in a regular random testing pool and complete any selections they may receive in addition to their scheduled follow-up tests.
 A random test cannot replace a follow-up and vice versa, since random drug tests are not taken under direct observation.

-In addition to complying with RTD regulations, you must also ensure you’re staying on track with any records associated with the RTD process.
+In addition to complying with RTD regulations, you must also ensure you’re staying on track with any records associated with the return to duty process.
 You need to follow these recordkeeping requirements even if one employee needs to complete the RTD and follow-up process:

 Keep the following records for five years: